cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/README.md

 * A stack instance needs to be running (at some location, can be remote), containing:
   * A blazegraph instance holding metadata on the visualised features.
   * An instance of the [FeatureInfoAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/dev-feature-info-agent/Agents/FeatureInfoAgent) with a mapping of the possible feature classes to pre-written SPARQL queries.
+These queries must return data in a specific tabular format.
   * If applicable, a PostgreSQL instance containing timeseries data for the visualisation features.
 * Geospatial data needs to contain `name`, `iri`, and `endpoint` fields for each feature (regardless of how the data is served, i.e. locally or via WMS).
   * The `name` field needs to contain the human readable name of the feature.